Our Team

 Mainly fiction, nowadays!

 Just finished Becky Manawatu’s electrifying Kataraina and now itching to go back and read Auē, for a second time.
-As a contrast, I have also been enjoying Kathleen Jamie’s poignant essays (Surfacing, Cairns).
+As a contrast, I have also been enjoying Kathleen Jamie’s poignant essays (Surfacing, Cairn).

 Other favorite authors include Abraham Verghese (Cutting for Stone); Annie Proulx (Shipping News); Barbara Kingsolver (Demon Copperhead); Maggie O’Farrell (The Marriage Portrait) and Sarah Winman (Still Life).